January 28, 2019

 This matches the results from Gallup polls on sleep going back more than 25 years.
 In polls from 1990 through 2013, Gallup consistently found that 40 percent of Americans get less than seven hours of sleep.

-The cost of sleep shortages
+The cost of fatigue

 Falling short of the recommendation comes with severe costs to health, safety and the economy.
+People who experience sleep deprivation may be more at risk for workplace injuries and accidents.

 Combined with the economic costs (the CDC reports 1.2 million lost working days and up to a $411 billion cost to the economy each year), insufficient shut-eye should concern every employer.